Peter-32/Spot-Check-Regression-Algorithms/README.md

 - Define the Problem
   - X Define the goal
   - X List the data sources
-  - List the data descriptions
+  - X List the data descriptions
   - Find missing values
   - Find infinity values
   - Identify which column is the target